dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 2.4.1**
+*   Fix to show start and end time columns on the user signups list displayed by the new [pta_user_signups] shortcode.
+Times will now be displayed by default.
+As with the main shortcode, you can now set a show_time argument to "no" to hide the start and end time columns.

 **Version 2.4.0**
 *   Added GDPR functions to hook in with new WordPress 4.9.6 GDPR functions.
 Signup data included in personal data exporter, and also for personal data eraser.
 *   Added [pta_user_signups] shortcode to display list of user signups (with clear links, if allowed) on any page.